Court Order Restoration

-Court Order Restoration

->

-> Will I have to pay any penalties?
+Will I have to pay any penalties?

->

-> However if applicable each annual return filed, will be subject to the Companies House filing fee of £30, but will not have any penalties attached to them.
+However if applicable each annual return/confirmation statement filed, will be subject to the Companies House filing fee of £40, but will not have any penalties attached to them.
 Late filing penalties will apply on outstanding accounts depending on the length of delay as shown in the table below.
 For accounts delivered on company restoration, the period during which the company was dissolved is normally disregarded.

->

-> What is the cost?
+What is the cost?

->

-> Using our professional service the cost of company restoration by court order is £988.00 including the fee payable to the treasury solicitor and the Court.
+Using our professional service the cost of company restoration by court order is £988.00 including the fee payable to the treasury solicitor and the Court.
 This amount does not usually increase but the fee demanded by the treasury solicitor can occasionally increase.
 Additonal fees may apply if a statement of solvency or an application to recover funds from the Crown is required.

->

-> Which areas fall under the jurisdiction of Duchy of Lancaster and Duke of Cornwall?
+Which areas fall under the jurisdiction of Duchy of Lancaster and Duke of Cornwall?